odow/SDDP.jl/docs/src/guides/stopping_rules.md

-# Intermediate II: stopping rules
+# Choose a stopping rule

 The theory of SDDP tells us that the algorithm converges to an optimal policy almost surely in a finite number of iterations.
 In practice, this number is very